'Shang-Chi' Star Simu Liu's Unearthed Reddit Posts Spark Controversy Online

 Then, a new calling arose, which was wrapped up in a deep interest in film and television.
 "I was raised as an only child.
 My parents worked a lot.
 I was basically raised on TV and in movies.
 They would drop me off at a movie theatre on a Saturday morning and say, 'Here's $20, knock yourself out,'" he said.
 "And so I would often watch four or five movies every weekend.
 I had always been curious and enamored with that whole industry."

 In the tweet, he explained that he was only an advocate for positivity.
-He later stated that "If you dig back far enough, I'm sure you'll find a more immature version of me who gave in to anger and hate.
+Liu later stated, "If you dig back far enough, I'm sure you'll find a more immature version of me who gave in to anger and hate.
 It doesn't make me a hypocrite; it makes me a human being.
 Mentalities evolve.
-We shift and we grow.
+We shift, and we grow.
 And I want us all to grow the right way."

 It is worth noting that this was not originally written in response to any particular issue.
 As of the time of this publication, Liu has not responded in any other form.